No. 24 UConn uses late rally to beat last-place Georgetown - WHIZ News

+“We’re lucky to have him in a UConn uniform,” coach Dan Hurleyy said about Karaban, who came into the game as the Huskies fourth-leading scorer, averaging 9.7.
+“There’s not many freshmen in the country that have been as consistent, solid.”

-Despite leading for most of the game, the heavily favored Huskies (18-4, 7-6 Big East) needed a late 8-1 run to earn the season sweep over the last-place Hoyas.
+Despite leading for most of the game, the heavily favored Huskies (18-6, 7-6 Big East) needed a late 8-1 run to earn the season sweep over the Hoyas.
 UConn has won two straight and three of four.

 Brandon Murray’s three-point play with 4:42 left put the Hoyas on top at 61-60.
 It was Georgetown’s first lead since the 16:16 mark in the first half.
 Murray scored 14 of his game-high 21 points after halftime for the Hoyas (6-18, 1-12), who have lost six straight games to UConn.

-Karaban knocked down a 3-pointer from the top of the key.
-After Murray missed a 3-pointer on the other end, Sanogo followed up a Huskies miss with an emphatic dunk for a 65-61 lead.
+Karaban knocked down a 3-pointer from the top of the key with 3:03 left to restore the UConn lead at 63-61.
+With the game winding down and the Hoyas still within a possession, Karaban ended Georgetown’s upset bid with his third 3-pointer of the day with 27 seconds left.

-After another Murray free throw cut the Huskies lead to 65-62, Karaban knocked down another 3-pointer for the final points of the game.
-Karaban finished with 11 points and was 3 for 7 from deep after making 1 of 5 to start.
+Karaban finished with 11 points, going 3 for 7 from deep after making 1 of 5 to start.

 BIG PICTURE